 4. Equipment.
 Equipment containing PHI (e.g., desktop computers, medical equipment, fax machines, monitors) must be physically and/or technically secured, as appropriate, when not attended, such as by encryption for portable devices or by physical security features (e.g., alarms, locks) for copiers and scanners.
-University-owned and University-leased equipment that contains PHI may not be removed from University premises without supervisor.
+University-owned and University-leased equipment that contains PHI may not be removed from University premises without supervisor approval.
 The security and return of the equipment are the sole responsibility of the person who removed the equipment, as described in Section B (1)(b) above.
-The removal must be consistent with applicable University or Health Care Component policy, which may require completion of a check-out form, and must be recorded on the Health Care Component’s device and equipment inventory, as described in the HIPAA Security Device and Media Controls policy.
+The removal must be consistent with applicable University or Health Care Component policy, which may require completion of a property control or inventory check-out form, and must be recorded on the Health Care Component’s device and equipment inventory, as described in the HIPAA Security Device and Media Controls policy.

 C. Technical Safeguards.

 Telemedicine Technology.
-The use of Telemedicine Technology must meet all Safeguards as specified in the HIPAA Privacy and Security Policies and AES Encryption standards for H.323 protocol communications.
+The use of Telemedicine Technology must meet all Safeguards, as specified in the HIPAA Privacy and Security Policies, and the AES Encryption standards for H.323 protocol communications.
 IT Security must be contacted for additional information.

 E-mail Within the University.
-Sending e-mails that contain PHI for Treatment, Payment, or Health Care Operations within the University is acceptable.
+Sending e-mails that contain PHI for Treatment, Payment, or Health Care Operations within the University (OUHSC.edu/OU.edu to OUHSC.edu/ou.edu) is acceptable.
 PHI should be sent as a limited data set when possible.
 The minimum necessary standard (See Privacy–21, Minimum Necessary Rule) must be observed when applicable.

 E-mail Between OUHSC.EDU and HCAHealthcare.com E-mail Addresses.
 Sending e-mails that contain PHI for Treatment, Payment, or Health Care Operations between ouhsc.edu and HCAHealthcare.com email addresses is secure and therefore acceptable.
 PHI sent should be sent as a limited data set when possible and in accordance with the Minimum Necessary Rule, as applicable.

 E-mail Outside the University.
-The use of e-mail to transmit PHI outside the University for Treatment, Payment, or Health Care Operations is prohibited unless the message is encrypted between sender and recipient in a manner that complies with HIPAA.
-IT Security can advise on whether secure connections exist with a particular recipient.
-Options include , for example, emailing from the EMR, through a secure patient portal, or typing in the subject line [secure] for Health Sciences Center email accounts or [OUENCRYPT] for Norman Campus email accounts, if available.
-(Recall that no PHI may be included in the subject line of any email message.)
+E-mail may be used to transmit PHI outside the University only for Treatment, Payment, or Health Care Operations or to University Business Associates.
+The message must be encrypted between sender and recipient in a manner that complies with HIPAA.
+(IT Security can advise on whether secure connections exist with a particular recipient.)
+Options for secure transmissions include , for example, emailing from the EMR, through a secure patient portal, or typing in the subject line [secure] for Health Sciences Center email accounts or [OUENCRYPT] for Norman Campus email accounts, if available.
+No PHI may be included in the subject line of any email message.

+Employees of Health Care components may not auto-forward email to a non-OUHSC.edu or non-OU.edu email address.
 Each Health Care Component shall have in place procedures for emailing PHI.

 When E-mail Encryption is Available.
-Subject to the Health Care Component’s internal policies and procedures, University Personnel may send PHI via encrypted email.
+Subject to the Health Care Component’s internal policies and procedures, University Personnel may send PHI via encrypted email for Treatment, Payment, or Health Care Operations or to University Business Associates.

 Without Encryption Capabilities (E-Mail Communication Denial).
-If a patient sends an e-mail to an employee, student/trainee, or volunteer asking a health care question or requesting any type of information that would require a Disclosure of PHI, the request for response shall be declined by sending a message similar to the following:
+If a patient sends an e-mail to an employee, student/trainee, or volunteer asking a health care question or requesting any type of information that would require a Disclosure of PHI, the request for response shall be declined by sending a new message similar to the following: